Hannold Draw Primitive Roadside Campsite is located along a short gravel road, 4.8 miles north of Panther Junction on Route 11 (toward Persimmon Gap).

 Hannold Draw (HD-1) can accommodate 3 vehicles*, 20 people.
 Corral can accommodate 8 horses.

 Hannold Draw (HD-1) is located 4.8 miles north of Panther Junction on Route 11 (toward Persimmon Gap).
+The turnoff is located on the east side of the road between mile markers 4 and 5.
+The access road is not marked with a sign, so watch carefully.
 A short, 0.25 mile gravel access road leads to the campsite area.
-The turnoff is not marked; watch your odometer.

 The access road is generally well-maintained and accessible to all passenger vehicles.
 Following rains, the road may become very rutted and high-clearance vehicles may be necessary.

 There is no shade at this site.
 Vegetation in the vicinity is sparse, mostly creosote and lechuguilla.